epfahl/pairing_heap/README.md

 ## Background

-A heap is a tree data structure that efficiently maintains the order of its contents.
+A heap is a tree data structure that ensures that the root always has the minimum or maximum key value, depending on the desired sort order.
 The heap was first introduced in the context of efficient sorting (see [_heapsort_](https://en.wikipedia.org/wiki/Heapsort)), but it can also be used to implement a
 [priority queue](https://en.wikipedia.org/wiki/Priority_queue).